HenrikBechmann/react-infinite-grid-scroller/README.md

 const functionsCallback = (functions) => {

-    scrollerFunctionsRef.current = functions // assign the functions object to a local Ref
+    scrollerFunctionsRef.current = functions // assign the returned functions object to a local Ref

 }